 The chain or Unrolla Bale Processors are similar to the Chainless but they fluff or tease the forage about half as much as a Chainless and are limited to round bales only.

 We have just thoroughly discussed the cost OF the bale processors or the Capital Expenditure of bale processors in this article but undoubtedly one of the most pertinent questions is: What is my cost to OWN a bale processor or my Operational Expenditure of a bale processor.
-We won’t go into depth in this article as we go over it thoroughly in the COST TO OWN A BALE PROCESSOR article.
+We won’t go into depth in this article as we’ll go over it thoroughly soon in our next article the COST TO OWN A BALE PROCESSOR.
 For many operations, this can be the largest cash drain of all!
 Some of the factors to consider are horsepower and fuel requirements (Do you have to buy a bigger tractor just to run it?), parts and maintenance, time, and depreciation.
 On top of all that, is it delivering ALL of the nutrition to your livestock?

 Get your copy of over 30,000 hours of research into comparing every system for feeding bales to cattle.
 Inside you’ll find the complete comparison of how each system performs on the 23 issues ranchers face.